anna-yeddi/login/README.md

 First created in June 2019.

 ## Features:
+- Client-side validation, password constraints;
+- Custom error messages and hints;
+- Username can be saved in, retrieved and removed from the localStorage;
+- Light animation;
+- Responsive layout;
 - WCAG 2.0 compliant (accessible);
-- Responsive layout;
-- Username can be saved in, retrieved and removed from the localStorage;
-- Password field has constraints and shows a hint;
 - HTML5, CSS3, JavaScript (ES6).